bigpeng2012/CarND-Behavioral-Cloning-P3/README.md

 nvidia docker run -it --rm -v `pwd`:/src istepanov/carnd-gpu python3 model.py
 ```

+This will create *model.h5* file which saves the trained model.
-Now let's test on the simulator!
+Now let's test the model on the simulator!

 ## Start the simulator:
 ```
-$ cd <prj-folder>/simulator/linux-sim
+$ cd <prj-folder>/linux-sim
 $ export LC_ALL="en_US.UTF-8"
 $ ./linux_sim.x86_64 linux_sim_Data/
 ```